dan-lo21/biostat840-intro-alejandro-lopez/README.md

-#Daniel Alejandro Lopez's Website

-This is my personal website!
+Hello, this is my personal website!
+I am currently a master's student at the Bloomberg School of Public Health interested in applying statistical and computational methods to biology.
+My website is: https://dan-lo21.github.io/biostat840-intro-alejandro-lopez/